 Beast Academy is a full math curriculum for grades 2‑5.
 You can use it as a supplement or as your main math curriculum.
-Each grade is split into units A‑D, and each unit consists of a Guide book and a Practice book.
+Each level is split into units A‑D, and each unit consists of a Guide book and a Practice book.
 The Guide is a textbook for teachers and students alike; the Practice books are student workbooks.
 Together, the Beast Academy books teach math content, model problem-solving strategies, and challenge students to work through the material and learn it deeply.

 In the full-color, comic-book-style Guides, four monsters attend classes at Beast Academy, where they grapple with math concepts and work together to solve problems.
 Meanwhile, the black-and-white Practice books provide hundreds of problems for students to practice computation and develop reasoning and problem-solving skills.
 These problems appeal to a wide range of students, encompassing everything from simple calculations to multi-step puzzles.
 Challenging and outright difficult problems are marked specially (and are keyed to hints at the back of each practice book)—we include these to encourage students to deepen their mastery of the material.

 Beast Academy currently includes complete materials for grades 2, 3, 4, and 5.
 Try our placement tests to help determine which level to start with.

 Because Beast Academy is such a challenging curriculum, we generally recommend that students start up to a year "behind" their current grade level in a standard curriculum, even if they have already learned those topics in school.
 This will give students a chance to adjust to the difficulty level found in Beast Academy, while deepening their understanding of these topics.